COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 What are the definitions of private use and business use?

 The case below describes a scenario where the aircraft is imported and admitted by a non-EU corporation that operates and uses the aircraft for its own business.
-We have often, in a VAT context, seen the use of the term predominately used for businesswhich should somehow indicate that a certain amount of private use of a corporate aircraft is acceptable without any VAT consequences but is this correct?
-Please, remember that many other scenarios are in play that also influences the situation.
+In a VAT context, we have often seen the term predominately used for business, which should somehow indicate that a certain amount of private use of a corporate aircraft is acceptable without any VAT consequences, but is this correct?
+Please remember that many other factors are in play that also influence the situation.

 The customs aspect of flying within the EU

-It is often tricky for non-experts to see the differences between the two entry options, but the flexibility and long-term consequences are very different, and there are certain conditions that must be taken into consideration when opting for either the TA or FI procedure.
-Non-compliance with the TA or FI procedure will most likely activate a direct payment of the VAT (ranging 17-27%) and customs duty (2.7-7.7%).
+It is often tricky for non-experts to see the differences between the two entry options, but the flexibility and long-term consequences are indeed very different, and certain preconditions must be considered when opting for either the TA or FI procedure.
+Non-compliance with the TA or FI procedure will likely activate a direct payment of the VAT (17-27%) and customs duty (2.7-7.7%).

 Can a corporate aircraft be predominately used for business without VAT consequences?